cianfara/CS1XA3/Assign1/README.md

 c -> Commit text

 m -> Add message for commit.
-Must be second argument
+Message must be second argument

 d -> Insert text file in all directory